OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:16

-He longed to fill his stomach with the pods that the pigs were eating, but no one gave him anything.
+He desired to fill his stomach with the pods that the pigs were eating, but no one provided him with anything.

 ## Luke 15:17

-When he came to his senses, he said, ‘How many of my father’s hired servants have food to spare, and here I am starving to death!
+When he realized his situation, he said, ‘How many of my father’s hired servants have food to spare, and here I am perishing with hunger!

 ## Luke 15:18